uglyrobot/imajinn-ai/readme.txt

 ----------------------------------------------------------------------
 - New: Generate variations of an image with a similar style and layout.
 - New: AI-based facial restoration to restore facial details and enhance colors with a good balance of realness and fidelity.
+- Fix: Hide history when plugin is not connected.

 1.1 - 2022-9-16
 ----------------------------------------------------------------------